 If you’re looking for the best way to use healthy fats on a keto diet, it’s crucial to consider the role these fats play in your own body first.
 The keto diet is all about utilizing a diverse fuel in your body.
 Instead of traditional sugar, aka glucose, from carbs, a ketogenic method focuses on ketone bodies that come from the liver.
 This fuel comes directly from stored fat in your body.
 For those who use the ketogenic diet, consumed dietary fats produce results beyond weight loss, such as better alertness and higher energy levels.

-The Bottom Line: What To Consume
+What To Consume

 We now know that healthy fats are at the head of a healthy diet and play a key role in the keto diet.
 There are a wide variety of healthy fats you can include in a ketogenic diet.
 A favorite option is avocadoes, which are a staple, nutrient-dense item.
+Organic cold-pressed coconut oil and organic butter are a great option for cooking while olive oil is wonderful for salads.
+Also, don’t forget about nuts, oils, seeds, fatty fish, and grass-fed meat.
+Even gourmet wagyu beef fits into your diet and it’s beneficial.